LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 # WebSocket API Machine Readable News Example with Python
-- Last update: December 2021
+- Last update: May 2024
 - Environment: Windows and Linux OS
 - Compiler: Python
-- Prerequisite: Refinitiv Real-Time Distribution System version 3.2.1 and above, or Refinitiv Real-Time -- Optimized credentials, and MRN service
+- Prerequisite: The Real-Time Distribution System version 3.2.1 and above, or The Real-Time -- Optimized credentials, and MRN service

 ## <a id="overview"></a>Overview

-This example shows how developers may use the [Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api) aka Websocket API application to subscribe Machine Readable News (MRN) from Refinitiv Real-Time Distribution System (Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution Server).
-The example just connects to Refinitiv Real-Time via a WebSocket connection, then subscribes and displays MRN News data in a console or classic Jupyter Notebook.
+This example shows how developers may use the [Websocket API for Pricing Streaming and Real-Time Service](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api) aka Websocket API application to subscribe Machine Readable News (MRN) from LSEG Real-Time Distribution System (RTDS) and LSEG Real-Time Optimized (RTO).
+The example just connects to LSEG Real-Time platform via a WebSocket connection, then subscribes and displays MRN News data in a console or classic Jupyter Notebook.
 The project is implemented with Python language for both console and Jupyter Notebook applications, but the main concept for consuming and assembling MRN News messages are the same for all technologies.

-Please see the full documentation of this example application in [this article](https://developers.refinitiv.com/en/article-catalog/article/introduction-machine-readable-news-elektron-websocket-api-refinitiv).
+Please see the full documentation of this example application in [this article](https://developers.lseg.com/en/article-catalog/article/introduction-machine-readable-news-elektron-websocket-api-refinitiv).

 *Note:* The news message is in UTF-8 JSON string format.
 Some news messages that contain special Unicode character may not be able to show in Windows OS console (cmd, git bash, powershell, etc) due to the OS limitation.
 Those messages will be print as ```UnicodeEncodeError exception.
 Cannot decode Unicode character``` message in a console instead.

-**Update (As of December 2021)**: The Main/Master branch now supports the Refinitiv Real-Time -- Optimized (RTO - formerly known as ERT in Cloud) connection.
-You do not need to switch to the [ERT-in-Cloud](https://github.com/Refinitiv-API-Samples/Example.WebSocketAPI.Python.MRN/tree/ERT-in-Cloud) branch anymore.
+**Update (As of May 2024)**:
-* The RTO console example: Please check my colleague's [Refinitiv-API-Samples/Example.WebSocketAPI.Python.MRN.RTO](https://github.com/Refinitiv-API-Samples/Example.WebSocketAPI.Python.MRN.RTO) GitHub Repository.
+* The RTO console example (Authentication Version 1): Please check my colleague's [LSEG-API-Samples/Example.WebSocketAPI.Python.MRN.RTO](https://github.com/LSEG-API-Samples/Example.WebSocketAPI.Python.MRN.RTO) GitHub Repository.
-* The RTO notebook example: mrn_notebook_app_rto.ipynb notebook file.
+* The RTO notebook example (Authentication Version 1): *mrn_notebook_app_rto.ipynb* notebook file.
   - Special thanks to Neeranat Junsuriyawong from the Solutions Consultant team for the contribution to this RTO notebook example.
-* The deployed Refinitiv Real-Time Distribution System (RTDS) examples are mrn_console_app.py console application and mrn_notebook_app.ipynb notebook files.
+* The deployed Real-Time Distribution System (RTDS) examples are *mrn_console_rtds.py* console application and *mrn_notebook_app.ipynb* notebook files.

 ## <a id="mrn_prerequisite"></a>Prerequisite

-This example project supports all Refinitiv Machine Readable News (MRN) data consumption from Refinitiv Real-Time with the WebSocket API.
+This example project supports all LSEG Machine Readable News (MRN) data consumption from the Real-Time platform with the WebSocket API.
 However, the data model description is focusing on the Real-Time News (MRN_STORY) data processing only.
-I highly recommend you check the  [WebSocket API Tutorials](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api/tutorials) page if you are not familiar with WebSocket API.
-The Tutorials page provides a step-by-step guide (connect, log in, request data, parse data, etc) for developers who are interested in developing a WebSocket application to consume real-time data from Refinitiv Real-Time.
+I highly recommend you check the  [WebSocket API Tutorials](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api/tutorials) page if you are not familiar with WebSocket API.
+The Tutorials page provides a step-by-step guide (connect, log in, request data, parse data, etc) for developers who are interested in developing a WebSocket application to consume real-time data from the Real-Time platform.

 ## <a id="news_mrn_overview"></a>Machine Readable News Overview

-Refinitiv Machine Readable News (MRN) is an advanced service for automating the consumption and systematic analysis of news.
+Machine Readable News (MRN) is an advanced service for automating the consumption and systematic analysis of news.
 It delivers deep historical news archives, ultra-low latency structured news and news analytics directly to your applications.
 This enables algorithms to exploit the power of news to seize opportunities, capitalize on market inefficiencies, and manage event risk.

 ### <a id="mrn_data_model"></a>MRN Data model

-MRN is published over Refinitiv Real-Time using an Open Message Model (OMM) envelope in News Text Analytics domain messages.
+MRN is published over the Real-Time platform using an Open Message Model (OMM) envelope in News Text Analytics domain messages.
 The Real-time News content set is made available over MRN_STORY RIC.
 The content data is contained in a FRAGMENT field that has been compressed and potentially fragmented across multiple messages, to reduce bandwidth and message size.

 A FRAGMENT field has a different data type based on a connection type:
-* RSSL connection (RTSDK [C++](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-cc)/[Java](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java)): BUFFER type
+* RSSL connection (RTSDK [C++](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-cc)/[Java](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java)/[C#](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-cc)): BUFFER type
 * WebSocket connection: Base64 ASCII string

 The data goes through the following series of transformations: